datacenter/ACI-Kubernetes-Visualiser/README.md

 - 30 secs to load the pods in memory
 - 25 secs to query ACI
-- 10 secs to load from neo4j into the browser for the complete topology.
+- 10 secs to load from neo4j into the browser.

 | **View** | **Description** |
 | --- | --- |